 - Security of network

-Since we are moving forward with continuously evolving technologies, we need an efficient, cost effective and highly secure network to support our smart devices.
-As one of the efficient technologies in wireless communication, Wi-Fi can be used for future technological advancements like IoT, 5G and beyond.
-In future we could expect a free wireless network almost everywhere.
+Since we are moving forward with continuously evolving technologies, we need an efficient, cost-effective, and highly secure network to support our smart devices.
+As one of the efficient technologies in wireless communication, Wi-Fi can be used for future technological advancements like IoT, 5G, and beyond.
+In the future, we could expect a free wireless network almost everywhere.